 It’s equally important to ask your guests to not reinforce or encourage less-than-desirable behavior from your puppy like begging at the table, jumping or mouthing.
 And when visiting friends or family, remember not everyone is used to puppy proofing in the same ways that you are.

-“Puppies are very curious of new people and what they bring into the house, like luggage.”
-Loenser says.
-“Not only will your guests likely not enjoy finding their luggage chewed up, many medications like, ibuprofen, naproxen and aspirin, and sleep aids and antidepressants are especially dangerous for dogs and can lead to overdoses.”
+“Puppies are very curious of new people and what they bring into the house, like luggage,” Loenser says.
+“Not only will your guests likely not enjoy finding their luggage chewed up, many medications, like ibuprofen, naproxen and aspirin, sleep aids and antidepressants, are especially dangerous for dogs and can lead to overdoses.”

-Lastly, be sure to give you puppy plenty of quiet time away from a ruckus party.
+Lastly, be sure to give your puppy plenty of quiet time away from loud parties and excitement.
 Large gatherings can be overwhelming to puppies, so you want to keep those engagements as positive as possible.

 Make a Plan

 If you’re going to be on the road with your puppy, plan ahead to make sure the holiday adventure will be fun and safe.
-Don’t forget to pack dog toys, treats and your puppy’s crate, which will help her be a good guest over the holidays and can provide a positive distraction from holiday treats and decor.
+Don’t forget to pack dog toys, treats and your puppy’s crate, Loenser and Westcott say—that’ll help them be a good guest over the holidays and can provide a positive distraction from holiday treats and decor.

 In addition, make sure you know your vet’s hours in case you need help, or find the closest veterinary hospital to where you’ll be staying, Loenser says.
 If you have any concerns over something your puppy has ingested, take your puppy to an emergency hospital if she has continuous vomiting, diarrhea, lethargy, limping or inappetence, she says.
 You can also call an animal poison control hotline, like the ASPCA’s Animal Poison Control center (888-426-4435) or the Pet Poison Helpline (855-764-7661).

 Mind the Menu